-- An Individualized Educational Plan (IEP) is a legal document required under federal law (Individuals with Disabilities Education Act 2004) specifying important aspects of your child's education such as placement, accommodations, goals and testing. - IEP procedures are legal procedures-you have rights and protections such as prior written notice. - Prior written notice is required of the school if the school wants to make a change or refuses to implement a change in your child's identification, evaluation or placement.\
+- An Individualized Educational Plan (IEP) is a legal document required under federal law (Individuals with Disabilities Education Act 2004) specifying important aspects of your child's education such as placement, accommodations, goals and testing. - IEP procedures are legal procedures-you have rights and protections such as prior written notice. - Prior written notice is required of the school if the school wants to make a change in your child's identification, evaluation or placement.
+They must also provide prior written notice to you if you request an evaluation or change and they refuse it.